yay135/DiffuCpG/readme.md

 https://docs.docker.com/engine/install/
 Recommended system specs: Debian 12 bookworm with 16GB RAM or more.
 Make sure you have the latest Nvidia GPU driver installed and docker can access your Nvidia GPU.
-### NEW DOCKRER IMAGE with Tissue Specific Models Available!
+### NEW DOCKRER IMAGE with Tissue-specific Models Available!
 ``docker pull yay135/diffucpg_tss``
 Use our example to generate input samples with Hi-C matrix and CIS (Confidence Interval Cross Sample) data.
 ``docker run -it yay135/diffucpg_tss``
 then
 ``python generate_train_test_samples.py``

-The Tissue specific models (pytorch) are for CD34+ cells, GBM and BRCA, they are stored in folders named "model*" in the image.
+The tissue-specific models (pytorch) are for CD34+ cells, GBM and BRCA, they are stored in folders named "model*" in the image.
 Run the Tissue specific models
 ``docker run -it yay135/diffucpg_tss``
 then
 ``python batch_run.py``